 For two years, the FWCLDC, with support from its funders, has been providing horticultural care for planters on twelve medians and a pedestrian island refuge (triangular center between Northern Boulevard and Roosevelt Avenue, Queens).
 These planters not only cater to the beautification of Downtown Flushing, but are also traffic-calming devices that slow cars driving on either sides of these islands.
 Additionally, the island refuge is a safe place for pedestrians to pause or wait while crossing the long road that is Northern Boulevard and Roosevelt Avenue.

-Working with the Department of City Planning, the LDC has completed a BOA Nomination for the Flushing waterfront and is currently awaiting designation from the Department of State.
-The Flushing Waterfront Revitalization Plan aims to transform underutilized, vacant, and environmentally-challenged areas into a vibrant, new mixed-use community.
+Working with the Department of City Planning, the LDC has completed the Flushing Waterfront Revitalization Plan and is currently awaiting designation from the Department of State.
+The Plan aims to transform underutilized, vacant, and environmentally-challenged areas into a vibrant, new mixed-use community.

 The LDC is an initial proponent of rehabilitating the LIRR Station on Main Street.
 Major renovation work started in 2016 and should conclude around 2018.
 In addition to the LIRR station improvement, the LDC advocated for the rehabilitation of the Roosevelt Ave Bridge, which would include bike lanes.

 Use the form below to contact us.
-We would love to hear thoughts and ideas about the community.
+We would love to hear you thoughts/ideas about improving the community.
 Please also use this form to learn more about our volunteer opportunities.

 OUR SPONSORS—THE ONES WHO HELP US MAKE IT HAPPEN.